dambinkowski/porfolio/README.md

-# porfolio
-Portfolio Repository
+# Portfolio

-checking comit working
+My sipmle repository for some of my portfolio projects